monkjunior/goweb.learn/README.md

 Other suggestions:

 - Return structs except interfaces.
 Allow receiving data to be as much flexibility as posible and when it comes to returning, you might want it as much specific as posible.

+# Coding galleries feature

+I might learn a lot from here!

+- Creating an empty inteface{} when we start, because we do not know which methods will be needed.
+-